 - With our MOD.
 Youth Advisory Board who joined us in August, and supported by Leanne, who will use their specialist skills and technical expertise to guide us on diversity and inclusion, check our ideas and let us know if what we are designing is working for them.

 - Through special workshops and programs we are piloting in the lead up to the launch of MOD. and in collaboration with our partners.
-These include our special design studios for 15–25s as part of this year’s Hybrid World (which is being championed by Simon) and Open State.
+These include our special design studios for 15–25s as part of this year’s Hybrid World and Open State.

 - By using a range of design tools like personas, journey mapping, surveys and user testing to guide our internal design processes.
 We’re validating as much as we can with young adults and are encouraging them to provide feedback and challenge our thinking as part of this process